robototes/robototes-website/CI.md

 #### Deployments

-We deploy each microservice to Docker Hub, where it is pulled from by our production server.
+We deploy each microservice's `master` branch to Docker Hub, where it is pulled from by our production server.

 ##### Docker Hub